 But warning: you may be hungry after reading this.
 Don’t blame us.
 Blame the snacks.

 Don’t play the mental guessing game.
 Now you can sit down on a Sunday to plan out the week ahead.
-And the side of the pad has a tear-away grocery list to help streamline your shopping trip.
-Tbh, the most important part of meal prep is organization.
-So starting with a visual plan is the first step to success. ($11.95, Amazon)
+Plus the pad has a tear-away grocery list to help streamline your shopping trip.
+The biggest hurdle to meal prep is organization.
+So while you’re at it, pop this magnetic whiteboard on your fridge to make note of any last-minute cravings.
+Starting with a visual plan is the first step to success. ($9.99, Amazon)

 Hello, precise cooking and baking.
 No more eyeballing.
 This scale comes with a bowl that sits on top to control loose ingredients like rice, fruit, and liquids.
 It’s also pretty easy to use.
 Just choose your setting via the ‘unit’ button on the scale.
 You can weigh in grams, ounces, pounds, fluid ounces, and milliliters.
 The stainless steel surface makes cleanup a breeze, too. ($18.99, Amazon)